 - Rinconada, Lunar de Oro only you know how much I've cried.
 Ritipata, riticucho, pallaqueaba with my friends.
 Dawn after dawn tolerating cold and hunger.
 Dawn after dawn oh how sad life is.
 Fighting mother you who work day and night.
 Fighting mother you who work day and night.
 While the men thinking themselves brave abandon their children.
 While the men thinking themselves brave continue drinking at the bar.

 - I was the daughter of a single mother, a lonely daughter.
 I grew up with my mother.
 Who well maybe had little experience.
 I finished high school at 16 and I left my hometown.
 Cause my hometown is far.

-It's Allapata.

-and change my life.
+It's Allapata. organically into non-diegetic orchestrated I came to Puno, looking to develop myself and change my life.
 Well, I found a partner much older than me.
 We spent time together, we became a couple but do to matters of fate we separated, with my four children.
 I had my four children, two, four, three boys, a girl.
 Which in the separation we separated in half with the children too.
 Being in... entering the trade of a vendor.
 We met this man.

-Lalso was a radio announcer, and he had a

-We met and formed a friendship.
+Lalso was a radio announcer, and he had a We met and formed a friendship.
 He became a widower.

-He was left with five children.

-Both with our children.
+He was left with five children. not stopped being a fiction.
+The break is not We began chatting, we became a couple and Both with our children.
 But things didn't go well for us in the course of life.
 And there we were...

-So I thought to record my...

-...album first so that with the sales we could get ahead.
+So I thought to record my ... ...album first so that with the sales we could get ahead.
 In the middle of recording the video clip our

 The son from our union.
 He had the accident during child's play, they stab him and he loses his cornea.
 So we became very indebted.